Metallica: 1984–1986: Ride the Lightning, Master of Puppets, and Burton's death

 Metallica's third studio album, Master of Puppets, was recorded at Sweet Silence Studios from September to December 1985 and released on March 3, 1986.
 The album reached number 29 on the Billboard 200 and spent 72 weeks on the chart.
-It was the band's first album to be certified Gold on November 4, 1986, and was certified six times Platinum in 2003.
+It was the band's first album to be certified Gold on November 4, 1986, and was certified eight times Platinum in 2025.
 Steve Huey of AllMusic considered the album "the band's greatest achievement".
 Following the release of the album, Metallica supported Ozzy Osbourne on a U.S. tour.
 Hetfield broke his wrist while skateboarding; he continued with the tour, performing vocals, with guitar technician John Marshall playing rhythm guitar.

 On September 27, 1986, during the European leg of Metallica's Damage, Inc. Tour, members drew cards to determine which bunks on the tour bus they would sleep in.
 Burton won and chose to sleep in Hammett's bunk.
 At around sunrise near Dörarp, Sweden, the bus driver lost control and skidded, which caused the bus to overturn several times.
 Ulrich, Hammett and Hetfield sustained no serious injuries; however, Burton was pinned under the bus and died.
 Hetfield said:

 I saw the bus lying right on him.
 I saw his legs sticking out.
 I freaked.
 The bus driver, I recall, was trying to yank the blanket out from under him to use for other people.
 I just went, "Don't fucking do that!"
 I already wanted to kill the [bus driver].
 I don't know if he was drunk or if he hit some ice.
 All I knew was, he was driving and Cliff wasn't alive anymore.